Translate to:

 • a sense of security – a quiet area to park away from a public road, perhaps gating

-Depending on location and buyer preferences, some condo buyers in Silicon Valley will not buy unless the parking situation is better.
-These consumers demand:
+Depending on location and buyer preferences, some condo buyers in Silicon Valley will not buy unless the parking situation is exceptionally good.
+These consumers may demand:

-• a secure garage – either a large communal garage or, preferably
+• a secure garage – either a large communal garage under the building or, preferably

 • a private garage for only that unit’s car or cars and also for the owners’ belongings

-Many complexes or communities have storage faciities for residents, and this can be a huge help when there’s no private garage.
+Many complexes or communities have storage facilities for residents, and this can be a huge help when there’s no private garage.

 Having a private garage does not always mean it’s attached, though.
 I’ve sold a few condos in Sunnyvale which offered garages, but they were fairly remote from the homeowner’s units.
 So for security conscious people or those concerned about lugging things into the home from the car in bad weather, simply having a private garage may not be enough.
 These folks will be looking for a townhouse or condo which offers at attached garage, private or communal, which offers shelter from the elements and a higher sense of safety.